AShocks/street-sports/README.md

 * ## Contact Us

     * This section has the green background colour to contrast the blue with the contact information supplied and easily legible in white
-    * There is both a landline and a mobile number provided as well as an email address to make communication with users as easy as possible
+    * There is both a landline and a mobile number provided as well as an email address to make communication for users as easy as possible

     * ## The Footer